akt00/rust-string-guide/README.md

 ### String and &str
 In Rust, you often see two types of strings, String and &str.
 According to the [Rust by Example](https://doc.rust-lang.org/rust-by-example/std/str.html), the difference is

 > A String is stored as a vector of bytes (Vec\<u8\>), but guaranteed to always be a valid UTF-8 sequence.
 String is heap allocated, growable and not null terminated. \
 &str is a slice (&[u8]) that always points to a valid UTF-8 sequence, and can be used to view into a String, just like &[T] is a view into Vec<T>.

+This basically means String is a Vec<u8> container which contains UTF-8 characters allocated on heap, and &str is a view over String.